NPL Site Narrative for PCE/TCE Northeast Contamination

 The York Municipal Water Supply System serves a population of approximately 8,080.
-The site ground water plume extends approximately 2.5 miles.
+The ground water plume extends approximately 2.5 miles.
 The new municipal public water supply well field is in danger of becoming contaminated because it is located less than 1/8 of a mile down-gradient of the ground water plume.
 Additionally, there are several private water supply wells in danger of becoming contaminated because they are also located down-gradient of the ground water plume.

 Response Activities (to date):

-There is an ongoing removal action at PCE/TCE Northeast Contamination site to provide alternate water to residences.
+There is an ongoing removal action at the PCE/TCE Northeast Contamination site to provide alternate water to residences.
 To date, the EPA has provided alternate water to six residences at the request of the state of Nebraska.

 Need for NPL Listing:

 The state of Nebraska referred the site to the EPA because the site requires short-term and long-term response actions and NPL listing will provide for investigation into the nature and extent of contamination and, if necessary, remediation of the site.
 Other federal and state cleanup programs were evaluated, but are not viable at this time.
 The EPA received a letter of support for placing this site on the NPL from the state.

 [The description of the site (release) is based on information available at the time the site was evaluated with the HRS.
 The description may change as additional information is gathered on the sources and extent of contamination.
 See 56 FR 5600, February 11, 1991, or subsequent FR notices.]